***2026 RULES AND REGULATIONS***

 Small Group (4 dancers):

-**If a tie exists between levels when applying the Level Calculator, the performance will be placed into the highest level option.
-In this example however, the PRIMARY dancers are not permitted to compete in the ELITE level.
-This performance would be placed in INTERMEDIATE.
+SECONDARY and INTERMEDIATE both calcuate to a total of 12.
+However, if a tie exists between levels when applying the Level Calculator, the performance will be placed into the highest level option.
+In this example, the performance would be placed in INTERMEDIATE.

 6 Intermediate dancers (6 x 4 = 24)